mayanaor1/Biological-Computation-Final-Project/README.md

 Ensure you have Python 3.x installed.
 You will also need the following libraries:

-- `pandas` for data manipulation.
+- pandas for data manipulation.
-- `tabulate` for tabular data formatting.
-- `termcolor` for colored terminal output.
-- `tkinter` for GUI elements (usually included with Python).
+- jinja2 for rendering styled DataFrames in Jupyter Notebook.

 ## Output

-When you run the program, the output is presented in two main parts: the console output and the Tkinter GUI.

-### Console Output

 The console will display information about the number of monotonic functions and their binary representations: